Tongtong828/sketch_oct15a/README.md

  The video showcases how the light transitions between the three modes: Light Sensor Mode, Lamp Mode, and Party Mode，in real time.

  https://github.com/Tongtong828/sketch_oct15a/blob/main/Effect%20Simulation%20Test.mp4
+ Feel sorry to you have to download the video.

 ## Final Work